hspearman/hspearman.github.io/_posts/2018-12-30-how-to-take-notes.md

 Dedicated note-taking apps often provide an imperfect experience.
 Instead, pick tools that do one thing really well and use them together.

 Markdown is a universal markup language that offers a simple yet effective way to format your documents.
-Visual Studio Code built-in Markdown support and vim keybindings make it a great text editor.
+Visual Studio Code's built-in Markdown support and vim keybindings make it a great text editor.
 Finally, Dropbox backs up your data and makes it easy to share with other people.

 If you're not much of a note-taker, I recommend picking up the habit.
 If you're already in the habit, try switching up your workflow with these three tools instead.